Staging and grading of oesophageal cancer

 The stage of the cancer describes its position and whether it has spread from where it started.
 Knowing the stage helps doctors decide on the best treatment for you.

 Your cancer doctor can use the results of your tests to try to identify the stage of the cancer.
-They will do this before surgery, or if you cannot have surgery.
+They will do this before your treatment is planned to help decide the best treatment for you.
 But they may not know the exact stage of the cancer until it has been removed with surgery.

-Your healthcare team may describe the cancer you have using the:
+Your healthcare team may describe the cancer using the:

 - TNM staging system